cozy/americano/README.md

 ## Configuration

-Americano requires a config file located at the root of the project:
+There you will understand that Americano requires a config file located at the root of your project:

 ```coffeescript
 # ./config.coffee